 Suspending or discontinuing a degree/major program can have impacts that go beyond the immediate program faculty, staff, and the enrolled students.
-Careful planning, as outlined in this document, ensures wide communication and attention to these wider impacts, and ensures that program quality is maintained throughout the teach-out period.
+Careful planning, as outlined in this policy, ensures wide communication and attention to these wider impacts, and ensures that program quality is maintained throughout the teach-out period.
 This policy also outlines ways that attention must be given to school/college considerations, System and Regent policy, federal regulations, and accreditation standards.

 Proposals to suspend admissions to or discontinue degree/major programs arise from a number of circumstances.
 The circumstances that most often occasion such a request are:

 In all cases, suspending admissions or discontinuing an academic program requires the same open and transparent process, widespread communication, documentation of concurrence by other interested and affected units, and participation in shared governance as is required to gain approval for a new program.
 Planning and proposal development will involve consultation and communication with a wide range of academic, administrative, and student support units.
 During their lifespan, academic programs become integrated with other academic programs and student services.
 The suspension of a degree/major must be managed so as to minimize any potentially adverse impact on students, on applicants admitted to the program, and on faculty and staff.
 Appropriate and timely notice must be given to all interested groups.
-Throughout the planning process faculty and staff should consult with their dean's office, the director of Academic Planning and Institutional Research, the Registrar’s Office, the Graduate School, the Office of Undergraduate Advising, student governance groups, and others.
+Throughout the planning process, faculty and staff should consult with their dean's office, the director of academic planning and institutional research, the Registrar’s Office, the Graduate School, the Office of Undergraduate Advising, student governance groups, and others.

 Approval steps to suspend admissions to, discontinue, or restructure academic programs are:

-Plan The teach-out plan is required to assure that there is a plan in place to meet the commitment made to students who are in the program, or who are making decisions to enter UW-Madison based on the availability of the program, or students who were at one time in the program and have stopped-out.
+The teach-out plan is required to ensure that there is a plan in place to meet the commitment made to students who are in the program, or who are making decisions to enter UW-Madison based on the availability of the program, or students who were at one time in the program and have stopped out.
 The plan will need to make the program available to students for a sufficiently long time to allow all of those in the pipeline to complete.
 Depending on circumstances, this can be a short or a long period of time.
 As the program winds down, planning must be in place for alternatives to current requirements if needed.
 As the program winds down, planning must be in place for alternatives to current requirements if needed.

 Note that confusion about what degree or major a stopped-out undergraduate should be re-admitted into is also a problem for programs that are re-organized or re-named as well as programs that are suspended or discontinued.
 A variety of program changes need to include specifications about how to transition stopped-out students.